Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Introduction

-The objective of this paper is to introduce a complete and rigorous model of antenna $Q$-factor within an RC that takes into account both structural and antenna modes.
-To that end, the antenna is represented using a scattering matrix where the incoming and outgoing waves are defined according to the spherical wave expansion (SWE).
-The antenna $Q$-factor is then derived from the computation of the AACS of an antenna immersed within a diffuse field.
-This new derivation highlights the existence of not only a structural and an antenna mode but also the interference between the two, which can not be modeled through a power budget analysis only.
-Such model will help to better understand the loss mechanisms induced by an antenna within an RC and can also be of interest for antenna characterization based on $Q$-factor estimations.
+The objective of this paper is to introduce a complete and rigorous model of the antenna contribution to the RC $Q$-factor, accounting for both structural and antenna modes.
+To achieve this, the antenna is represented using a scattering matrix \cite{Dicke1947,Collin1969} where the incoming and outgoing waves are defined according to the spherical wave expansion (SWE) \cite{Hansen1988}.
+The antenna's contribution to the RC $Q$-factor is then derived by computing the AACS of an antenna immersed in a diffuse field.
+This new derivation highlights the existence of not only structural and antenna modes but also their interference, which cannot be modeled through a power budget analysis only.
+This model will provide a better understanding of the loss mechanisms induced by an antenna within an RC and may also be valuable for antenna characterization based on RC $Q$-factor estimations.

-The paper is organized as follows.
-Section~\ref{sec:HillCozza} briefly recalls the current formulation of antenna $Q$-factor based on a power budget analysis and their inherent limitations.
-Then, Section~\ref{sec:newmodel} introduces the new formulation starting from the $Q$-factor definition in terms of AACS and deriving this last from the antenna scattering-matrix representation.
-This section ends by a discussion of the inherent assumptions made in the previous models.
-Section~\ref{sec:Validation} presents a numerical validation of the introduced antenna $Q$-factor model by considering a half-wavelength dipole antenna of various radiation efficiencies.
-Finally, Section~\ref{sec:Antenna-characteristics-retrieva} exhibits the capability to retrieve antenna radiation efficiency and input impedance from antenna $Q$-factor estimations for multiple load conditions.
+The paper is structured as follows.
+Section~\ref{sec:HillCozza} briefly reviews the current formulation of the antenna's contribution to the RC $Q$-factor based on a power budget analysis and their inherent limitations.
+Then, Section~\ref{sec:newmodel} introduces the new formulation starting from the $Q$-factor definition in terms of AACS and deriving it from the antenna scattering-matrix representation.
+Section~\ref{sec:comparison} provides a discussion of the inherent assumptions made in the previous models.
+Section~\ref{sec:Validation} presents a numerical validation of the introduced model, based on the Method of Moments by considering a half-wavelength dipole antenna of various radiation efficiencies.
+Then, Section~\ref{sec:Antenna-characteristics-retrieva} exhibits the capability to retrieve antenna radiation efficiency and input impedance from RC $Q$-factor estimations for multiple load conditions.
+Finally, Section~\ref{sec:fullwave} presents a second numerical validation based on full-wave simulations of a realistic patch antenna.